SamCF21/A01026174_TC2005B/BD/README.md

-# A01026174_TC2005B
+# Databases
-Assignments for the course about Data Bases
+Assignments for the Database module of course TC2005B